ritiek/tinygist/README.md

 # tinygist

-A simple tool to to share gist content from and to clipboards.
+A simple tool to to share gist content from and to clipboard.

 ## Installation